 Students in this course work to develop the competencies, skills and knowledge described by each unit of competency listed above.
-To be assessed as competent a student must demonstrate to a qualified assessor that they can effectively carry out competency.
+To be assessed as competent a student must demonstrate to a qualified assessor the competency requirements for performance and knowledge of the units/s of competency they can effectively carry out competency.
 When a student achieves a unit of competency it is signed off by the assessor.

-Appeals Students may lodge an appeal about assessment decisions through their VET teacher.
+Students may lodge a complaint or an appeal about a decision (including assessment decisions) appeal or a compliant about an assessment decision or other decisions through the VET teacher.